logzio/logz-docs/_source/logzio_collections/_tracing-sources/dotnet-framework-otel-auto.md

 <div id="docker">

-### Setup auto-instrumentation for your ASP.NET Core application using Docker and send traces to Logz.io
+### Setup auto-instrumentation for your ASP.NET/.NET Framework application using Docker and send traces to Logz.io

-This integration enables you to auto-instrument your ASP.NET Core application and run a containerized OpenTelemetry collector to send your traces to Logz.io.
+This integration enables you to auto-instrument your ASP.NET/.NET Framework application and run a containerized OpenTelemetry collector to send your traces to Logz.io.
 If your application also runs in a Docker container, make sure that both the application and collector containers are on the same network.

 **Before you begin, you'll need**:

-* An ASP.NET Core application without instrumentation
+* An ASP.NET/.NET Framework application without instrumentation
 * An active account with Logz.io
 * Port `4317` available on your host system
 * A name defined for your tracing service